stefanZorcic/scaling-book/applied-training.md

 The total here is about 21.6TB.
 You notice that gradient checkpointing strongly dominates the memory picture, even with a very conservative checkpointing scheme.
 We could technically go to 1 checkpoint per layer, or do microbatching, but this is a reasonable picture.
 With these assumptions, since each TPU v5p has 96GB of HBM, we need `21.6e12 / 96e9 = 225` TPUs.
 That's not very much actually!

 *Why wouldn't we do this?* Well, because it would take us `44 days * 8960 / 225 = 1752 days` to train.
-That's 6 and a half years. **That's a lot.** Still, this makes it clear that we're using these large clusters not because we're bound by memory but rather because we need the extra FLOPs.
+That's nearly four years. **That's a lot.** Still, this makes it clear that we're using these large clusters not because we're bound by memory but rather because we need the extra FLOPs.

 {% enddetails %}